vinodhalaharvi/watchman/README.md

 # watchman
-AI watchman that watches for events and notifies you
+AI watchman that watches for events and notifies you (has been only tested on mac)

 ## Run